- Resources and references

 - All blood sampling techniques in the guinea pig

 Appropriate for all strains, this is a suitable technique to obtain a single, large, good quality blood sample from a euthanised guinea pig or a guinea pig under terminal anaesthesia.
 A sample volume of 10 - 15ml can be collected depending on the size of the guinea pig.
-As the heart is not punctured, this technique can be used where it is necessary to avoid damage to the heart.
+As the heart is not punctured, this technique can be used where it is necessary to avoid cardiac damage.

 Blood is collected either from the abdominal aorta, caudal or dorsal aorta or vena cava via a laparotomy or thoracotomy.
 Removal of connective tissue and application of finger pressure may be necessary to dilate the vessel.
 Blood should be withdrawn slowly to prevent the vessel collapsing.
-Deep surgical anaesthesia is necessary unless the guinea pig is dead.
+Deep surgical anaesthesia is necessary and correct aseptic technique should be used.

 |Number of samples||One|

 |Sample volume||Up to 15 ml, depending on the size of the guinea pig.|